AWS re:Invent 2016 and Container-Powered Migrations

 This session was a technical journey through application migration and refactoring using containerized technologies.
 Mandus Momberg, AWS Partner Solutions Architect, led off with how containers can help organizations create repeatability, scalability, efficiency, and agility in their migrations.
 Specifically, he addressed how containers are an ideal foundation for migration factories, allowing organizations to create a reproducible workflow of items which enables your teams to easily transition their applications into new environments.

 Within the framework of a migration factory, AWS recommends businesses embrace two key concepts:

 - Micro factory.
-These are independent from any other micro factory and should be tailored for team specific migration, allowing each team to migrate as quickly as possible.
+These are independent of any other micro-factory and should be tailored for team-specific migration, allowing each team to migrate as quickly as possible.
 Micro factories focus on technical, not business rule, migration.

 Factories can use blocks and containers that are re-used from other teams.
 Containers allow this because you get a fresh environment; there is no chance of getting static or secure data from another team because the ephemeral state of the container would have been destroyed when that team’s migration was completed.

 Container-Powered Migration in Action